samjwu/CMakeGuide/Stage0/README.md

 Normally these files would be placed in the root directory (the CMakeGuide folder) but for simplicity these are separated out into their own directory for each stage.

+## Prerequisites

+This stage uses [Visual Studio Code](https://code.visualstudio.com/) as a text editor, though any text editor can be used, such as Notepad, Notepad++, Vim, Emacs, Atom, etc.

 ## Steps

 1. Create the source directory `src`.